sheranrafael/Crypto_API/README.md

-# Crypto API
+# Crypto Tracker

-A simple API for real-time cryptocurrency price queries, developed with Ruby on Rails.
+A simple web application for real-time cryptocurrency price queries, developed with Ruby on Rails.

 ## Features